 What is your favorite?
 Let me know!

 You may have noticed that you always see the same titles in the secondhand bookshops, the book-swab areas of the hostel and in the hands of other travelers.
-The books listed below are some other titles of popular travel reads!
+The books listed below are some other titles of popular travel reads, which are perfect to read while traveling alone.
 So join the backpacker book club and start reading!

 Other popular travel books / best backpacker reads that you ALWAYS come across are: